SotirisEmmanouil/cplusplus-archive/README.md

 # My C++ Archive
-## A collection of some of the C++ programs I've created and worked in and outside of class.
+## A collection of some of the C++ programs I've created and worked on, in and outside of class.

 ### Rat.cpp